hiboabd/gilded_rose/README.md

 - decreaseSellIn()
   * Reduces the sellIn value of the item by 1

-- updateSulfurasQuality() (might not need this method)
-  * Quality does not change

 - updateBackstagePassQuality()
+  * If sellIn is greater than 10, decrease by 1
   * If sellIn is less than 10 but greater than 5, decrease by 2
   * Else if sellIn is less than 5, decrease by 3
-  * Else decrease quality by 1
+  * Once sell by date passed, reduce quality to 0 (decrease by itself)

 - updateAgedBrieQuality()
   * Increases quality by 1